The years that ask questions; the years that answer

 Making a playlist.
 Speaking of music, I make a yearly playlist with a mix of introspective and upbeat songs.
 A mix of genres, newly released, and old favorites.
 Anything that speaks to the chapter of life I’m entering.

 Writing a letter to future me.
 Filled with my hopes and dreams for the next year.
 Spoiler alert: I hope year 32 finally takes me on that international solo trip I’ve been dreaming of.
-I prefer to write my letter by hand, but you could type and schedule to send a letter to yourself via email or a site like this one.
+I prefer to write my letter by hand, but you could type and schedule a letter to yourself via email on a site like this one.

 Thanks for reading (typos, misplaced commas, and all)!
 If you'd like to (further) support this newsletter, forward this email to a friend who likes books with a recommendation to subscribe!